loadingio/css-spinner/README.md

 All loader files here are released under CC0 License.
 However, you could attribute to this link: [loading.io css spinner ( https://loading.io/css/ )](https://loading.io/css/) to give loading.io a thumbs-up.

+Other source codes are released under MIT License.

 Other Resources
 ----------------